jmb12686/gist-tutorials/AWS-Serverless-Framework(Windows).md

 ```powershell
 > npm install --save express serverless-http
 ```
-The `serverless-http` module acts as the "glue" between the Node.js application code and the AWS API Gateway.
+`serverless-http` is http middleware, and handles the communication layer between our application code and the AWS API Gateway.

 Next, create an `index.js` file and expose a basic Express Route :